SreenivasR/AUTHY/README.md

 2. npm install httpdispatcher

 **Using test environment:**<br>
-1 ) Navigate to the cloned folder.<br>
+1) Navigate to the cloned folder.<br>
-2) Run using **node validate.js**.<br>
+2) Run the code using the command **"node validate.js"**.<br>
-3) You can now access the following URL http://localhost:8922 .
+3) You can check the server status by visting the URL http://localhost:8922 .

 **Step 1: Get the verification code :**<br>
     You will start the authentication process by sending an user's mobile number and his country(**ISD**) code to the server.
-Once this is done, the User will receive a text message with a verification code.
+Once this is done, user will receive a text message with a verification code.

 **REQUEST :**<br>